Primordial soup: Oparin's theory

+and as "a recreated model of late Precambrian ocean chemistry" — that is, the "soda lake" environment that prepared the great explosion of life during the Cambrian.

 Haldane's theory

 J.B.S.
 Haldane independently postulated his primordial soup theory in 1929 in an eight-page article "The origin of life" in The Rationalist Annual.
 According to Haldane the primitive Earth's atmosphere was essentially reducing, with little or no oxygen.
 Ultraviolet rays from the Sun induced reactions on a mixture of water, carbon dioxide, and ammonia.
 Organic substances such as sugars and protein components (amino acids) were synthesised.
 These molecules "accumulated till the primitive oceans reached the consistency of hot dilute soup."
 The first reproducing things were created from this soup.